 \paragraph{Online Query Processing} Dated back in the 90s, online query processing allows users to see early results and control query execution~\cite{ola, control}.
 It is proven effective in large data analytics, such as MapReduce~\cite{olamr}. \sys{} retrofits the idea for video queries and accordingly contributes new techniques, e.g., operator upgrade, to support the online fashion. \sys{} could borrow UI designs from existing online query engines.

 \paragraph{WAN Analytics} To query geo-distributed data, recent proposals range from query placement to data placement~\cite{wanalytics, vulimiri15nsdi, clarinet, iridium, lube}.
 JetStream~\cite{jetstream} adjusts data quality to meet network bandwidth; AWStream~\cite{awstream} facilitates apps to systematically trade-off analytics accuracy for network bandwidth.
-Like them, \sys{} adapts to network; unlike them, \sys{} does so by changing operator upgrade plan, a unique aspect in video analytics.
-Furthermore, \sys{} targets resource-constrained cameras, which were unaddressed in WAN analytics systems.
+Like them, \sys{} adapts to network; unlike them, \sys{} does so by changing operator upgrade plan, a unique aspect in video analytics. \sys{} targets resource-constrained cameras, which are unaddressed in WAN analytics.